 The City of Tamarac will have two new representatives on the Broward County Commission, and a third who was reelected to his seat.

-On Tuesday at the Governmental Center in Fort Lauderdale, former State Senator Nan Rich was sworn-in by her husband David Rich and will represent District 1 which covers all or portions of Davie, Lauderhill, Plantation, Sunrise, Tamarac and Weston.
-In Tamarac, she have portion: the Woodlands Country Club, a 900 single-family home development just west of the Turnpike.
+On Tuesday at the Governmental Center in Fort Lauderdale, former State Senator Nan Rich was sworn-in by her husband David Rich and will represent District 1 which covers all or portions of Davie, Lauderhill, Plantation, Sunrise, Tamarac, and Weston.
+In Tamarac, she has portion: the Woodlands Country Club, a 900 single-family home development just west of the Turnpike.

 Former Parkland Mayor Michael Udine was sworn in by his father Morey Udine.
 Udine will represent District 3 which covers all or portions of Coral Springs, Parkland, Tamarac and North Lauderdale.
 Udine, is no stranger to the city growing up in Woodmont Country Club and graduating from JP Taravella High School.
 Udine served as mayor of Parkland since 2016, and before that was a Parkland City Commissioner for three years.
 An Attorney, Udine’s passion shows in local schools.
 He helped start the city’s educational advisory board, the education advisory scholarship program to help deserving student and set up quarterly meetings with all school principals to assist them.
 His portion of Tamarac will be the largest of any of the three county commissioners.

 “I am honored and humbled by the overwhelming support of the residents and the voters of County Commission District 3 that elected me and placed their trust and confidence in my ability to help work on the problems of local government and the issues that matter to them most,” he said.
 “I’m here to tell them today I will not let them down and I will work hard for the betterment of Broward County.”